vanilladucky/AlphaPortfolioManager/README.md

 ### 📄 Research Reports  *(auto-generated for all 5 plays)*
 - Full equity research note per ticker, generated with web search for latest earnings, analyst upgrades/downgrades, and news
-- Includes scenario analysis (bull/base/bear), valuation methods, competitive position, and decision framework (buy if / pass if / watch)
+- Includes scenario analysis (bull/base/bear), valuation methods, competitive position, and a decision framework (buy if / pass if / watch)

 ### ⚡ De-risk Analysis
 - On-demand (click per position) or auto-run daily for all human positions